Helping you discover the best of Britain’s vineyards

-A Guide to Exploring Vineyards from Deal
+A Guide to Visiting the best Vineyards near Deal

 Deal is a laid-back seaside town on the East Kent coast, known for its long pebble beach, Georgian streets, and quietly strong food and drink scene.
 While it isn’t surrounded by vineyards in the immediate sense, it works well as a base for vineyard weekends if you’re happy to drive a little further inland, combining coastal atmosphere with visits to some of Kent’s most respected wine producers.